Movies Database

 fun MovieDisplayUi(

-// movie: MovieDto, id: String,
+// movie: MovieDto, id: String, fetchMovie: suspend (String) -> MovieWithCastDto,

 var movieWithCast by remember { mutableStateOf<MovieWithCastDto?>(null) } LaunchedEffect(key1 = id) { withContext(Dispatchers.IO) { movieWithCast = fetchMovie(id) } }

-topBar = { TopAppBar( title = {
+Scaffold( topBar = { TopAppBar( title = {

 // Text(text = movie.title) Text(text = movieWithCast?.movie?.title ?: stringResource(R.string.loading))

-movieWithCast?.let { movieWithCast -> Column( modifier = Modifier .padding(paddingValues) .verticalScroll(rememberScrollState()) ) { Label(textId = R.string.title) // Display(text = movie.title) Display(text = movieWithCast.movie.title) Label(textId = R.string.description) // Display(text = movie.description) Display(text = movieWithCast.movie.description) Label(textId = R.string.cast) movieWithCast .cast .sortedBy { it.orderInCredits } .forEach { role -> Display( text = stringResource( R.string.cast_entry, role.character, role.actor.name, ) ) } } }
+movieWithCast?.let { movieWithCast -> Column ( modifier = Modifier .padding(innerPadding) .verticalScroll(rememberScrollState()) ) { Label (textId = R.string.title) // Display(text = movie.title) Display(text = movieWithCast.movie.title) Label(textId = R.string.description) // Display(text = movie.description) Display(text = movieWithCast.movie.description) Label(textId = R.string.cast) movieWithCast .cast .sortedBy { it.orderInCredits } .forEach { role -> Display( text = stringResource( R.string.cast_entry, role.character, role.actor.name, ) ) } } }

-CHANGED: /app/src/main/java/com/androidbyexample/movie/screens/Screens.kt
+CHANGED: app/src/main/java/com/androidbyexample/compose/movies/screens/Screens.kt

-package com.androidbyexample.movie.screens
+package com.androidbyexample.compose.movies.screens

-sealed interface Screen object MovieList: Screen
+sealed interface Screen

-//data class MovieDisplay(val movie: MovieDto): Screendata class MovieDisplay(val id: String): Screen
+//data class MovieDisplay(val movie: MovieDto): Screen data class MovieDisplay(val id: String): Screen

-CHANGED: /app/src/main/java/com/androidbyexample/movie/screens/Ui.kt
+CHANGED: app/src/main/java/com/androidbyexample/compose/movies/screens/Ui.kt

-package com.androidbyexample.movie.screens
+package com.androidbyexample.compose.movies.screens

 import androidx.activity.compose.BackHandler